ponylang/corral/README.md

     env.out.print(Inspect("Hello, World!"))
 ```

 5. Fetch dependencies.
 The example Pony code is using `Inspect` type which is defined in the dependency which you have just added.
 Pony needs to have the source code of `Inspect` type to compile successfully.
-By fetching, Corral retrieves the source and make it available when compiling the source code
+By fetching, Corral retrieves the source and makes it available when compiling the source code

 ```bash
 corral fetch